aemrobe/instagram-profile-clone/README.md

 ### What I learned

 in this challenge I use my flexbox and grid skill into practice.
-I reinforce my knowledge of flexbox and grid skills which Knew.
+I reinforce my knowledge of flexbox and grid skills which I Knew.

 ### Continued development